Engine technologies

 Passive:

-This technology has been successfully tested by several technology providers, and Aramco is currently integrating TJI into an advanced gasoline vehicle.
+This technology has been successfully tested by several technology providers, and Aramco is integrating TJI into an advanced gasoline vehicle.
 If vehicle integrations prove successful, we hope to see it commercialized in the near future.

 cost effective

-the hardware architecture is simple and cost effective to implement with current engine hardware.
+The hardware architecture is simple and cost effective to implement with current engine hardware.

 lower emissions